Trials in Yerevan, 1969-1970 (16.4)

 The defendants pleaded guilty.

-The court sentenced Vasilyan, Babayan, Ekimyan and Torosyan to six years’ imprisonment, Antonyan to five years, Gyunashyan to four years, and Arutunyan to eighteen months in a strict-regime corrective-labour colony.
+The court sentenced Vasilyan, Babayan, Ekimyan and Torosyan to six years’ imprisonment.
+It sentenced Antonyan to five years, Gyunashyan to four years, and Arutunyan to eighteen months: like their co-defendants, all in strict-regime corrective-labour colonies.

 *

-In February 1970 the Armenian Supreme Court (consisting of [A.E.]
-Khanamiryan, chairman; Shlepchak, State prosecutor; and Arevshatyan, Melinyan and Mosoyan, counsels for the defence) considered the case of five twenty-year-old defendants:
+In February 1970, the Armenian SSR Supreme Court — A.E.
+Khanamiryan, chairman; Shlepchak, State prosecutor; and Arevshatyan, Melinyan and Mosoyan, counsels for the defence — considered the case of five 20-year-old defendants:

 • A.O.
 Ashikyan (b.
 1949), a student;